 “Strong musicianship and spontaneous substantive musical ideas flow effortlessly from Mike’s performances.”

 A performer, composer, and conductor, Michael Shirtz is known for his versatility with jazz, contemporary, and classical music, reaching out to diverse audiences of multi-generations.
 His vocal style captures the warmth and lyricism of a Mel Tormé on smooth ballads, and up tunes are distinct with energy, drive, and a hint of blues.
 As a pianist, Shirtz has remained deeply influenced by the innovation of Brubeck’s keyboard styles, which are infused into Michael’s groups.
 Among Shirtz’s greatest attributes are his diverse, instrumental-like scat-singing and cool ease with his audiences.
 After a concert an audience member commented, “It’s like listening to Mel Tormé meets Brubeck!”

 A native of Michigan’s Upper Peninsula, Shirtz began his musical career while in high school fronting small house bands to leading variations of big bands and jazz combos.
 It wasn’t long before Michael was traveling, producing, and performing popular themed concerts and tribute shows.
 These unique jazz infused programs have reached out to a diverse audience, creating a unique following that embraces music lovers of all ages to Michael’s music.
-After an eight-year break to pursue other musical interests, Shirtz returned to performing in 2011 by reestablishing the Michael Shirtz Quartet and expanding his interest in composing and arranging music.
+After an nine-year break to pursue other musical interests, Shirtz returned to performing in 2012 by reestablishing the Michael Shirtz Quartet and expanding his interest in composing and arranging music.
 Their unique instrumentation and arrangements allows the quartet to perform traditional jazz styles and move effortlessly into playing Blues, Funk, Rock, Gospel and Singer/Songwriter material.

 In addition to his work as a jazz performer, Shirtz continues to pursue other avenues in music as a conductor, composer, and educator.